robotools/robofab/Documentation/source/docs_intro/intro.rst

 Where next?
 -----------

-First you could download the library and install it.
-Then you could browse through this documentation and see what the various objects are, what they can do etc. You could have a look at a discussion on scripting.
+First you could :doc:`download` the library and install it.
+Then you could browse through this documentation and see what the various :doc:`objects <../docs_objects/objects>` are, what they can do etc. You could have a look at :doc:`a discussion on scripting <../docs_howtos/scripting>`.